 (6) Review the Cost of Attendance and Financial Aid options

 To assist with these costs, financial aid is available to eligible students.
 If you have not already done so, please submit the FAFSA (or the CA Dream Act) application.
 The priority application deadline is March 2nd of the current year, for the following academic year.
 For more information, please visit the Financial Aid webpage.
 If you are a CA Dream Act applicant, please also submit the CA Nonresident Tuition Exemption for Eligible High School Graduates (AB-540) form, with supporting documentation, to the Office of Admissions and Recruitment.

 (7) Attend Golden Eagle Orientation

-New and returning undergraduate students are required to attend Golden Eagle Orientation to learn more about the university, and receive academic advisement and assistance with class registration.
-Additional information will be sent beginning in May for Fall admission, and in November for Spring admission, to students who have accepted the offer of admission.
+New and returning undergraduate students are required to attend Golden Eagle Orientation to learn more about the university and receive academic advisement and assistance with class registration.
+Additional information will be sent beginning in April for Fall admission, and in November for Spring admission, to students who have accepted the offer of admission.
 For more information, visit the Golden Eagle Orientation webpage.

 - The Office of Admissions and Recruitment will send communications to the "preferred" email address as indicated in your GET Student Center.
 You may update your contact information in GET.

 - The Center for Student Financial Aid and other campus offices will send messages to your Cal State LA email address so it is important that you also regularly check your campus email mailbox.

 - Please remember to regularly check your email and GET Self-Service Student Center To Do List.
 Once in the To Do list, click on the "To Do Item" name for more details, including the name of the specific school for a required transcript.